Free and Fast Shipping Free & Fast Shipping

 But the question is, how do we decipher this vital information?

-Determining the state of charge (SOC) of a battery is an essential aspect of battery management systems, ensuring optimal performance and preventing damage.
+Determining the battery state of charge (SOC) is an essential aspect of battery management systems, ensuring optimal performance and preventing damage.
 Various methods exist for estimating SOC, each with its own strengths and limitations.

 Open Circuit Voltage (OCV) Method